-If you believe your doctor or a medical professional has missed a fracture, such as a scaphoid fracture, wrist fracture or ankle fracture, which has led to further suffering and avoidable treatment, you can claim for medical negligence.
+If you believe your doctor or a medical professional has missed a fracture, such as a scaphoid fracture, wrist fracture or ankle fracture, which has led to further suffering and avoidable treatment, you could claim for medical negligence.

-Our team of missed fracture compensation experts at Medical Negligence Solutions have over 25 years experience in winning compensation on claims of this nature for our clients.
+Our team are missed fracture compensation experts with over 25 years of experience in winning claims of this nature.

 Frequently asked questions